dkirkby/E4S/doppler-pendulum.md

 ## Collect Pendulum Data

  - Remove the rubber band around the string and practice swinging the pendulum with the upper piece held a fixed distance above the floor.
 Aim for only a small gap (10-20cm) between the bottom of the pendulum arc and the floor.
+Refer to the photo below to see how the pendulum is supposed to hang.
+The swing plane is perpendicular to the plane of the photo.
+Note how the pair of strings encourages the pendulum to swing in a defined plane, with minimal twisting.
  - Estimate the distance from the pivot point to the microphones, i.e. the length of your pendulum.
  - Mark a point on the floor that your pivot will be hand held above.
 Mark a distance about 60cm away, which is where you will launch the pendulum from.
 It is not necessary to measure this distance precisely.
  - Mark a distance of about 40cm away from the pivot, towards the 60cm mark.
 Place your tone generator at this point (but leave it quiet for now).
 It is not necessary to measure this distance precisely.